 Got a favourite electric heater?
 FInd out how to keep your trusty heater working well.
-Click here for everything you need to know about electric heaters.
+In this article Cashfloat explores everything you need to know about electric heaters in 2021.

 Common Reasons for Broken Electric Heaters

-An older type fire will have radiant bars, but most modern appliances now have silica glass tubes.
+An older type fire will have radiant bars, but most modern appliances now have silicon glass tubes.
 The latest tubes have a more attractive appearance and give out more heat than traditional bars.
 However, they are more easily damaged and may soon become discoloured with marks and dust.
-Keeping this type of element clean will help the appliance to give out the best performance.
+Keeping this type of element clean will help the appliance to work at its best.

 At the back of the fire, there is a reflective screen which must be kept clean.
 To do this, you will need to remove the elements.
 You should only ever do this when they are cool.
 Use a clean, soft cloth which will provide protection for the delicate glass tubes.
 If you leave behind fingerprints, these will become burned into the glass once the fire is switched on.
 This can impair the performance of the fire.

 When the terminals at each end of the radiant bars become worn, they can start to spark.
 When this happens, it is too late to replace the bars.
 If the bar is not fitted correctly, arcing can occur i.e. if the bar is too loose.
 Slightly worn terminals may be treated with emery cloth to smooth out any slight burn or corrosion that has built up.
 If in doubt always call an electrician or buy a new fire.

 Convector heaters are an excellent source of background heat.
 Also, there is very little risk of anything or anyone getting burned because the heat is not direct as it is with radiant fires.
 However, you should always follow these safety precautions when using convector heaters.

 Don’t put convector heaters in bathrooms or any place where there is condensation or damp.
 You must never place clothes over the heater to dry as this can lead to the element overheating and failing.

 Thermostats and replacement parts for a convector heater